 There are many advantages to actively including pharmacists in care teams.
 So what is stopping this teamwork?
 Communication is the major issue.
 Pharmacists say that they are often not given patient information, are given inaccurate information, or the information is so delayed that it is not available when the patient comes in.
 Community pharmacists estimate they learn of patients’ discharge less than 10% of the time, despite the important role they play in their patient’s care.

-Collaborative, clinician-focused technology can enhance communication for the entire care team, including pharmacists.
-Since patients may go see their pharmacist as soon as they can to pick up a prescription, tools that can provide real-time updates to patient notes help pharmacists in their patient education and care.
-For pharmacists that help manage chronic care for the long-term, it is helpful for the pharmacist to see PCP and specialist notes so they can view any changes and adjust the care plan accordingly.
+Collaborative, clinician-focused technology can enhance communication for the entire care team.
+Tools that can provide real-time updates to patient notes help pharmacists provide the best patient education and care.
+For pharmacists that help manage chronic care for the long-term, it is helpful to see PCP and specialist notes so they can view any changes and adjust the care plan accordingly.

 Interdisciplinary care teams can be so beneficial for patients, but it’s crucial that everyone on the care team can easily and thoroughly communicate so that the patient receives the best care.